koberlag/cs5293sp20-project3/README.md

     FROM YUMMLY, USING A COUNT VECTORIZER AND LOGISTIC REGRESSION CLASSIFIER.
     THE TRAINED MODEL IS THEN USED FOR THE PREDICTIONS OF THE CUISINE AND SIMILAR MEALS.
-THE APPLICATION HAS A WEB INTERFACE FOR USER INPUT, AND USES THE FLASK WEB FRAMEWORK
+THE APPLICATION HAS A WEB INTERFACE FOR USER INPUT, AND USES THE FLASK WEB FRAMEWORK.

 ## HOW DID YOU TURN YOUR TEXT INTO FEATURES AND WHY?